kigland/.github/profile/README.md

 > Bringing Characters to Life, Crafting Cosplayers' Delight

 At KIGLAND, we specialize in creating high-quality, 2D-style Kigurumi cosplay masks, making character transformation more accessible and immersive than ever.
-By combining advanced 3D printing, CNC machining (Agile Hybrid Manufacturing) we industrialize what was once an artisanal craft, significantly reducing costs while maintaining superior quality, bring the better price!
+By combining advanced 3D printing, CNC machining (**AGILE HYBRID MANUFACTURING**) we industrialize what was once an artisanal craft, significantly reducing costs while maintaining superior quality, bring the better price!

 Our open-source initiatives focus on developing custom modeling tools, production automation, and cosplay-related innovations, helping the community push the boundaries of character creation.
 Whether you're a cosplayer, maker, or developer, join us in revolutionizing the world of cosplay!